Sushma Swaraj Passes Away; Anupam Kher, Parineeti Chopra, Swara Bhaskar & Others Express Condolences

 RIP #SushmaSwaraj ji.
 She epitomised dignity, commitment to democratic norms, grace in politics.
 A brilliant parliamentarian, a fine bilingual orator, a humane foreign minister- she was inspiring.
 I differed with her ideology, but greatly admired her resolve & work ethic. 🙏🏿🙏🏿— Swara Bhasker (@ReallySwara) August 6, 2019

-Anupam Kher posted this video on his twitter -
+Anupam Kher posted this video on his Twitter account.

 August 6, 2019